 The banner is replete with commercial imagery.
 Walmart smiley faces litter the sky, Target bullseyes pepper the picture as a condiment, giving flavor that hits far too close to home.
 The irony of so much branding being thrown at us on a corporate-made, piece of vinyl was not lost on those at the viewing.
 It was actually this fact that opened up a conversation, “What do you think he’s trying to say?”
 The gravity of this seemingly-lighthearted piece needed to be discussed, to be reasoned out together.

 To continue carrying on this conversation, Yoshimoto will be unveiling a special, 30-foot long, scroll painting depicting the 2011 earthquake that struck Japan.
 In regards to this piece, he says “I just started painting like a man obsessed.
 I couldn’t get it out of my head.
 I had to commemorate their story.”
-Friday, March 11, will mark the five year anniversary of the tragedy, so Yoshimoto will present his piece “Baptism of concrete estuary” for a one-night event at Omaha Public Library.
+Friday, March 11, will mark the five year anniversary of the tragedy, so Yoshimoto will present his piece “Baptism of concrete estuary” for a one-night event at Omaha Public Library, opens a new window.
 Following the short presentation at 5 p.m. the artist will be available to answer any questions during the reception.